-Enter the role of the “support funnel.”
-It may sound like an odd term, but the experience itself is deeply rooted in the history of the Internet.
+Enter the customer support funnel.
+It may sound like an odd term, but the experience itself is deeply rooted in the history of the internet.
 The role of the support funnel is to create a home for all inbound support requests.
-This may sound oversimplified, but it’s really not.
-A support funnel is a way of creating one single stream for all support requests.
-When customers need help, they do not want to become frustrated trying to understand how to get the support they need.
+It’s that simple.
+A customer support funnel is a way of creating one single stream for all support requests.
+When customers need help, they do not want to waste time figuring out how to get the support they need.
 It should be second nature for them to use the funnel you’ve created for them.

 At Bloomfire, we try and create a culture of amazing support that has proven to help reduce client churn.
 We specify that support should come in by email – we direct all questions and issues to email@example.com.
 We use that email inbox to easily track and manage incoming requests.
 This also ensures that no request gets overlooked when someone is out of the office.

-The support funnel is the best way to create an amazing support experience for your customers while keeping your support team focused on the task at hand.
+The customer support funnel is the best way to create an amazing support experience for your customers while keeping your support team focused on the task at hand.
 Start building your funnel to deliver consistently excellent customer service and build brand loyalty.

 Harness The Power Of Knowledge Sharing With Digital Transformation